mathoxy/Tic-Tac-Toe-game/README.md

-# Morpion Game
+# Tic-Tac-Toe Game
-## Morpion game also know as tic-tac-toe.
-This program uses a random bot to fight the player 😃😃😃
+## This program uses a random bot to fight a player 😃😃😃